keithstric/express-auth-boilerplate/README.md

 * WEB_SESS_SECRET - Random string for hashing the value for the user session
 * WEB_SESS_DURATION - Number of MilliSeconds a session should remain active

-## Docker Images

-* [redis](https://hub.docker.com/_/redis) - Redis is an open source key-value store that functions as a data structure server.
-* [orientdb](https://hub.docker.com/_/orientdb) - OrientDB a Multi-Model Open Source NoSQL DBMS that combines graphs and documents.
-* [node](https://hub.docker.com/_/node) - Node.js is a JavaScript-based platform for server-side and networking applications.

 ## package.json Scripts

 * postinstall - Runs the build script once `npm install` is done
 * build - Compiles all TypeScript to JavaScript and places in the `./dist` directory
 * start:docker - Starts the docker containers
 * build:start:docker - Builds the docker containers and then starts them
-* start - Starts the node application
+* start - Starts the node application (Used inside Docker container)
 * watch - Starts `tsc-watch`.
-Will reload the node application when changes are made in the `./src` directory
+Will reload the node application when changes are made in the `./src` directory (Used inside Docker container)
 * stop:docker - Stops all docker containers

 ## Getting started - Development